 - Do not overfill the dispenser.
 Never exceed the MAX line in the cup.

 - Check the level of the washer.
 If the washer is not level and it is tilting to one side or forward or backward, the dispenser cups do not empty completely and you will get drips in the next load.

-- After using the bleach dispenser, take out the dispenser cup and rinse it well or dry it out with a rag to prevent drips.
+- After using the bleach dispenser, remove the dispenser cup and rinse it well or dry it with a paper towel to prevent drips.

 Samsung Washer Trips Electrical Circuit

 Problem: Washer trips the electrical circuit in the home when it is turned on.

 There has been a recall on Samsung front load washers because water leakage onto the electrical connections of the washing machine's thermal sensor can cause an electrical short and ignite the circuit board, posing a fire hazard to consumers.

 STOP using the washer until you can check into the recall and/or have the electrical system of your washer checked.
 If you need a user or repair manual, you can find it here.